 4. Use online banking to retrieve financial statements.
 With online access, confidential mail is not sitting in an unlocked mailbox.

 5. Friendly fraud (the fraudster knows the victim – a relative or friend) accounts for about 10% of fraud.
 Don’t leave confidential information out in the open.
+Log off accounts with “card on file” access and don’t provide passwords to others.

 6. Don’t give out personal private data over the Internet or phone unless you initiate the interaction with a trusted source.
 Do not respond to emails, phone calls or text messages that ask for sensitive information.